 Fix #3: Make Sure Windows Is Updated

 Another cause of poor COM Surrogate performance is the Windows 10 OS (operating system) is not up-to-date.
+Having an outdated version of Windows running can lead to many issues.
 To update Windows 10 manually, follow the steps below:

 Type “Settings” into the search bar and select the corresponding option or you can click on the “Settings” icon in the Start Menu.